sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your PD2 folder (replace existing file).
 Start the launcher and disable Windowed mode "-W".

+Note: You can resize your window now by hovering over the window border and drag it.
+Use Ctrl+Tab or RightAlt+RightCtrl to unlock your cursor from the window.

 # How to fix can't gain experience

 - You must create a ladder character.